University of Toronto Mississauga: Erindale College (1967–2003)

-Turn of the century
+Modern history

-The campus became an independent division in 2003, acting as its own faculty separate from the Faculty of Arts and Science, with the University of Toronto at Mississauga as its official name.
-The turn of the century saw substantial growth in its student population, and the campus underwent an expansion with the addition of several large academic buildings, including the Communication, Culture and Technology (CCT) building in 2004, and the Recreation, Athletics and Wellness Centre (RAWC) in 2005.
+The campus took its current form as an academic division of the University of Toronto in the 2003–2004 year, becoming a faculty separate from the Faculty of Arts and Science.
+The position of its dean was formally instated and the campus formed new academic departments under its new structure.
+The role of the campus principal, held at the time by biology professor Ian Orchard, was expanded to now include vice-presidential responsibilities of the University of Toronto.
+The turn of the century saw substantial growth in its student population, and the campus underwent an expansion with the addition of several large academic buildings, including the Communication, Culture and Technology (CCT) building in 2004, and the Recreation, Athletics and Wellness Centre (RAWC) in 2006.
 New residence halls Erindale Hall and Oscar Peterson Hall were completed in 2003 and 2007 respectively.
-In 2007, the campus was re-branded as the University of Toronto Mississauga.
-That same year, it celebrated its 40th anniversary, a milestone which was capped off with the grand opening of the Hazel McCallion Academic Learning Centre and new campus library building on June 2, 2007.
+In 2007, the campus officially adopted its present name, the University of Toronto Mississauga.
+That same year, the university acquired the nearby Old Erindale Public School (now known as Alumni House) and the campus celebrated its 40th anniversary, a milestone which was capped off with the grand opening of the Hazel McCallion Academic Learning Centre – the new campus library building – on June 2, 2007.

-2010s–present

 The 2010s saw the campus grow by approximately 1,000 students every year.
 More buildings were under construction to accommodate the student population, and older ones such as the South Building (renamed the William G. Davis Building) saw major renovations to modernize the spaces.
 New buildings were designed to be modern, both in appearance and their prioritization of sustainability with the goal of meeting LEED certification in all new campus structures.
 These included the Instructional Centre and Terrence Donnelly Health Sciences Complex in 2011.
 The Mississauga Academy of Medicine (MAM) opened in 2011 with a class of 54 students.
-It was created in partnership between the Temerty Faculty of Medicine and the three hospitals of the Mississauga-based Trillium Health Partners system to provide an MD program on the UTM campus.
+It was created as a clinical partnership between the Temerty Faculty of Medicine and the three hospitals of the Trillium Health Partners system to expand the university's MD Program to the Mississauga campus.